Effect of Off-diagonal NSI Parameters on Entanglement Measurements in Neutrino Oscillations: Results

 where

-The left and right panels of upper row of Fig. \ref{fig21} depict $P_{\mu e}$ as a function of neutrino energy for $\epsilon_{e \mu} = 0.15$ with $\phi_{e \mu} = 0$ and $1.38\pi$, respectively.
-In both cases, we show the individual contributions from each term in Eq. \ref{app-split}.
-It is evident that D1 and E1 terms dominate the overall modification to the appearance probability.
-When $\phi_{e \mu} = 0$, the D1 term contributes negatively, while the E1 term gives a positive enhancement in amplitude up to around 4 GeV, followed by a reduction beyond that.
-Although these contributions act in opposite directions, their combined effect increases the overall amplitude without shifting the oscillation peak, since their maximum and minimum occur at the same energy.

-For $\phi_{e \mu} = 1.38\pi$, the behavior changes notably.
+The upper row of Fig. \ref{fig21} shows $P_{\mu e}$ as a function of neutrino energy for $\left |\epsilon_{e \mu} \right |$ = 0.15 with $\phi_{e \mu} = 0$ and $1.38\pi$.
+Individual contributions from Eq. \ref{app-split} reveal that D1 and E1 dominate.
+For $\phi_{e\mu} = 0$, D1 is negative while E1 enhances the amplitude up to around 4 GeV, then decreases.
+Despite opposing signs, their combined effect raises the overall amplitude without shifting the oscillation peak, as their extrema occur at the same energy.\\ For $\phi_{e \mu} = 1.38\pi$, the behavior changes notably.
 The E1 term now contributes negatively across the entire energy range, and the D1 term becomes nearly negligible.
-This change in behavior of E1 term arises due to the cosine dependence in E1: $\cos(\phi_{e \mu} + \Delta + \delta_{CP})$.
-At $\delta_{CP} = 212^\circ$ and $\phi_{e \mu} = 0$, this term is positive around the oscillation peak.
-However, for $\phi_{e \mu} = 1.38\pi$, it becomes negative over the full energy spectrum.
-A similar reasoning applies to the D1 term, which contains $\cos(\phi_{e \mu} + \delta_{CP})$ and thus has minimal contribution at $1.38\pi$.
-Additionally, in the upper row of the leftmost panel of Fig. \ref{fig1}, the green curve exceeds the red curve only up to about 4 GeV, after which the red curve overtakes.
-This behavior aligns with the left panel of the upper row of Fig. \ref{fig21}, where the E1 term becomes negative beyond 4 GeV for $\phi_{e \mu} = 0$.

-Unlike the green curve in Fig. \ref{fig1}, the blue curve consistently shows a lower amplitude than the red curve across the full energy range up to 8 GeV.
-This suppression is directly attributable to the negative E1 contribution shown in the right panel of upper row of Fig. \ref{fig21}, which dominates when $\phi_{e \mu} = 1.38\pi$.
+This arises from the cosine dependence in E1, $\cos(\phi_{e\mu} + \Delta + \delta_{CP})$, which is positive near the oscillation peak for $\phi_{e\mu}=0$ and $\delta_{CP} = 212^\circ$ but becomes entirely negative at $\phi_{e\mu}=1.38\pi$.
+Similarly, the D1 term, proportional to $\cos(\phi_{e\mu} + \delta_{CP})$, contributes minimally at $1.38\pi$.
+Consistently, in Fig. \ref{fig1} (upper-left panel), the green curve exceeds the red curve only up to $\sim$4 GeV, after which the red dominates, matching the trend in Fig. \ref{fig21} where the E1 term turns negative beyond 4 GeV for $\phi_{e \mu} = 0$.
+Unlike the green curve, the blue curve consistently shows a lower amplitude than the red curve for SO across the full energy range up to 8 GeV.
+This suppression is directly attributable to the negative E1 contribution shown in the right panel of the upper row of Fig. \ref{fig21}, which dominates when $\phi_{e \mu} = 1.38\pi$.